.jpg)

 Medicare Prescription Drug Plans offer prescription coverage, which Original Medicare does not cover.

-Medicare Disability
+Medicare Disability at 65

-If you are on Medicare Disability, you have already taken Medicare before turning 65.
-The nice thing is that you now get another Initial Enrollment period to assess your Medicare options.
 If you would like to take a Medicare Supplement for the first time or would like to switch Medicare Supplements, you can do so without having to answer any health questions.
 You will also have some new Medicare supplement plan options available to you.

-For more information, click the link to our article: Medicare Disability.
+For more information, click the link to our article: Medicare Disability

 When you turn 65, the standards for keeping Medicaid may rise.
-Be sure to check your Medicaid enrollment status to see if you can continue to keep it.
-Many people are no longer eligible for Medicaid upon becoming eligible for Medicare.
-You can lose Medicaid eligibility at 65 or earlier upon enrolling in Medicare Disability.
+Be sure to check your Medicaid enrollment status to see if you can continue receiving it.

 For more information, click on the link to our article: Medicaid